Post Master's degree in Communications for Intelligent Transport Systems (ITS)

 In order to understand wireless vehicular communication for ITS, one not only needs to study the methodologies and protocols managing the transmission, reception and handling of information among vehicles and with transportation infrastructures, but also the wireless communication conditions between them.
 It may therefore be seen as an extension of mobile communication to the challenging mobile wireless vehicular environment, while at the same time considering transportation-specific constraints such as the characteristics of vehicular mobility.

-The emphasis is on
+The emphasis of the program is on

 - Providing a balanced theoretical and practical expertise required by leading industries in the ITS domain.